anumitad/kaggle_google4ai/README.md

 - after prediction, all cells were ordered in ascending order of their "labels"

 additional details:
-- was given 2000 training examples, of which 1000 were used for training and validation, and 500 were used for testing (there is no overlap in these sets)
+- of the given training examples, of which 1000 were used for training and validation, and 500 were used for testing (there is no overlap in these sets)
 - predictions from the test set were scored using the kendall tau metric, accuracy obtained was 0.666